Lamb County DWI Guide

 Immediate Steps (First 24 Hours)

-- Arrest: You are pulled over by law enforcement, likely after exhibiting signs of impairment.
-You may be asked to perform field sobriety tests and/or submit to a breathalyzer or blood test to determine your Blood Alcohol Content (BAC).
-In Texas, the legal BAC limit is 0.08%.
+- Arrest: You are pulled over, often after exhibiting signs of impairment.
+The officer may administer field sobriety tests and request a breath or blood sample to determine your Blood Alcohol Content (BAC).
+The legal BAC limit in Texas is 0.08%.

-- Transportation to Lamb County Jail: If the officer believes you are impaired, you will be arrested and transported to the Lamb County Jail.
+- Transportation to Lamb County Jail: If the officer has probable cause, you'll be arrested and transported to the Lamb County Jail located at 1200 E Waylon Jennings Blvd, Littlefield, TX 79339.

 - Phone Calls: You have the right to make a reasonable number of phone calls.
-Use these calls wisely.
-Contact a family member or friend who can help you with bail and, most importantly, contact a qualified DUI attorney.
+Contact a family member or friend who can assist with bail and, crucially, a qualified DUI attorney.

 Critical Deadlines

-- ALR Hearing Deadline (15 Days): After a DUI arrest in Texas, your driver's license is automatically suspended.
-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal case and determines whether your license suspension will be upheld.
-Requesting this hearing is crucial to protect your driving privileges.
+- ALR Hearing Deadline (15 Days): You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This is separate from your criminal case and is critical to protect your driving privileges.

 - Court Appearance Dates: You will receive a notice to appear in court.
-This date is mandatory.
-Missing your court date can result in a warrant being issued for your arrest.
+Attending this date is mandatory.
+Failure to appear can result in a warrant for your arrest.

 - License Suspension Timeline: If you do not request an ALR hearing, or if you lose the hearing, your license will be suspended.
-The length of the suspension depends on whether this is your first DUI offense.
+The length of the suspension varies depending on the circumstances of your case.

-Lamb County, like all counties in Texas, takes DUI enforcement seriously.
-Law enforcement officers are trained to identify and apprehend impaired drivers.
-DUI checkpoints, while less common in rural areas, are a possibility.
-Be aware of your surroundings and avoid driving if you have consumed any alcohol or drugs.
+Lamb County law enforcement takes DUI enforcement seriously.
+While specific DUI checkpoint locations are unavailable at this time, law enforcement officers are trained to identify and apprehend impaired drivers throughout the county.
+Be aware of your surroundings and avoid driving if you've consumed alcohol or drugs.

 Local Resources